JonJagger/cyber-dojo/readme.txt

 >sudo gem install rails -v 2.3.8 --include-dependencies
 >sudo gem install sqlite3-ruby

-The MacOs file system is case insensitive and this causes a file rename problem in git.
+The MacOs file system can be case insensitive and this could cause git a file rename problem.
 If you start a new kata (as Lion say) and do a run-tests and then change the 'instructions' file to 'Instructions' and make a small change to its content, and do another run-tests then git diff will not see the difference.
 Specifically, from the Lion's directory
 >git diff --ignore-space-at-eol --find-copies-harder 2 1 sandbox